50 Cheap DIY Halloween Decorations for the Spookiest Holiday Ever

 Get the full tutorial at One Little Project.

 If you’re in need of really cheap Halloween decorations, look no further than your front yard.
 Creating Halloween monster rocks is the perfect DIY Halloween decoration if you have young kids too because all you need is paint, googly eyes, and rocks.
 This project is so easy that you’ll finish in no time and have time to binge-watch the scariest Halloween movies ever made.

 Get the full tutorial at The Inspiration Edit.

 Make your house spookier than ever with these cloth ghosts that you can hang practically anywhere.
 Everyone will think you bought these at the store when really they’re just cheap Halloween decorations you made yourself!
 Find out the spookiest ghost story from every state.

 Get the full tutorial at Love and Laundry.

 Floating Witch Hat Luminaries

 Trick-or-treaters only stop by houses that are lit up.
 But if you want to do more than just turn your front porch light on, try making these light-up witch hats.
 You don’t need anything expensive because cheap Halloween decorations work just as well.
-Your house will look like it belongs to the Sanderson Sisters in no time.

 Halloween Candy Door Hanger